-The Child and Family Institute (CFI) at St. Luke’s and Roosevelt Hospitals (University Hospitals of Columbia’s College of Physicians and Surgeons) anticipates several post-doctoral psychology fellowship positions in Community Psychology with specializations in Testing and Assessment and Parent-Infant treatment for recent Ph.D./Psy.D.s in child and adolescent clinical psychology for the 2011-2012 academic year.
+The Child and Family Institute (CFI) at Mount Sinai St. Luke’'s and Mount Sinai West (University Hospitals of Columbia’s College of Physicians and Surgeons) anticipates several post-doctoral psychology fellowship positions in Community Psychology with specializations in Testing and Assessment and Parent-Infant treatment for recent Ph.D./Psy.D.s in child and adolescent clinical psychology for the 2011-2012 academic year.
 CFI has a long history of offering outstanding psychiatric services to children, adolescents and families in communities across New York City’s five boroughs.
 It currently provides services on-site in its main Morningside Heights location in a child and adolescent psychiatry outpatient clinic (approximately 18,000 visits per year), an alternative high school/intensive outpatient day program (run in collaboration with the New York City Department of Education), and in school-based clinics in several elementary, middle and secondary public schools.
-St. Luke’s- Roosevelt Hospital Center (SLRHC) has been a leader in educating students at all levels of graduate training in psychology since the 1960s.
+Mount Sinai St. Luke's Roosevelt has been a leader in educating students at all levels of graduate training in psychology since the 1960s.

 Community Psychology Fellowship: